 Tracktion usually releases a new version of their excellent Waveform Free digital audio workstation every year.
 When they do so, they also release an older free version of their DAW software.

 Waveform Free 2022, is essentially Waveform V9 from a couple of years ago.

 It’s difficult to overhype how great this is.
 Waveform Free is a fully-fledged free DAW, that only a couple of years ago was Tracktion’s flagship product.
 We really wish more companies did this.

 Waveform is one of the best free DAWs, it's workflow is quick, easy to use and intuitive, if not a little different from typical workstations.

 You get unlimited tracks, including audio & MIDI, plus a heap of professional-grade processing, EQ and mixing effects.
 It also has an effects rack where you can chain up plug-ins, and create complex connections between all the audio processors.

 On top of this, they allow you to use 3rd party plugins inside Tracktion Free.
 That means, you can go ahead and download some of the wicked free plugins, over on our best free vst plugins list & get access to more virtual instruments for free!

 Waveform 8 also introduced a number of new virtual instruments & VST plugins, including a sampler and an FM synthesizer.

-Waveform does a lot of cool stuff including, step sequencing, vocal comping, MIDI learning, track freezing time and pitch warping + it can sync to video.
+Waveform has a lot of cool stuff including, a step sequencer, vocal comping, MIDI learning, track freezing time and pitch warping + it can sync to video.
 It also fully supports 3rd party VST plugin software, and virtual instruments, + will run on Windows, MacOS and Linux.

-When you get bored with the free music production software, Waveform Pro is a great, fully featured music making software.
+When you get bored with the free music production software, Waveform Pro is a great, fully featured music creation software.